dfinity/keysmith/README.md

 - linux/arm64
 - windows/amd64

-If you want to verify the authenticity of the latest release binary, please also download the `SHA256.SIG` and `SHA256.SUM` files, as well as our [public key](https://sovereign.io/public.key).
+If you want to verify the authenticity of the release binary, then please also download the `SHA256.SIG` and `SHA256.SUM` files, as well as my [public key](https://sovereign.io/public.key).

-Verify the SHA256 checksum of your download.
+Verify the SHA256 checksum of the release binary.

 ```text
 grep "$(openssl dgst -sha256 keysmith-*.tar.gz)" SHA256.SUM